• Skip to primary navigation

 • Bananas.
 Once again, make sure they're overripe!

-• Canola oil.
-Any neutral baking oil will work as a substitute.
-You can use melted coconut oil, corn oil, or vegetable oil if you'd like.
+• Vegetable oil.
+Any neutral baking oil will work.
+You can use melted coconut oil, corn oil, or canola oil if you'd like.

 • Vanilla extract.